DoD-Platform-One/gitlab/chart/doc/charts/registry/index.md

 The administrative commands can be run against the Container Registry only from a Registry pod, where both the `registry` binary as well as necessary configuration is available.
-[Issue #2629](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2629) is open to discuss how to provide this functionality from the task-runner pod.
+[Issue #2629](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2629) is open to discuss how to provide this functionality from the toolbox pod.

 To run administrative commands: